IES Freiburg: Environmental Studies and Sustainability

 Some university courses are not available to sophomores.
 Students must enroll in an appropriate-level IES German language course.
 This program is not for German majors – courses are taught in English.
 This program does NOT fulfill the language requirement.

 Students must carry 15 credit hours per semester.
 Students are not permitted to take fewer than 15 credits unless they have the permission of their dean and advisor in advance.
+Major, minor, and concentration transfer credit will only be granted for courses in which students received a grade of a C or above.

 Organized in cooperation with the Faculty of Forest and Environmental Sciences at the distinguished University of Freiburg, the program offers English-taught courses taken alongside German and international students.
 Courses are organized as a series of three-week modules that focus on the sustainable management of natural resources, with a special emphasis on the adaptive management of forests.
 Additional topics include ecological processes in ecosystems and human effects on the environment.
 Post-program research assistantships and extensive field study trips to the Swiss Alps, the Rhine River Valley, and the Black Forest give you hands-on experience.
 Students participate in German language courses at the beginning, intermediate, or advanced level taught at the Sprachlehrinstitut of the University of Freiburg.